jblsp/rkg-manager/README.md

 - ### Version 0.2.0

   - [ ] RKG File Exporting
+  - [ ] New Duplicate RKG From Current RKG
   - [ ] RKG CRC16-CCITT-XModem Checksum
   - [ ] Editing for Some Basic RKG Header Values
   - [ ] Warn User of Unsaved Changes on Close/Exit